MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ### Input Parameters

-Functions can define parametrs which can be passed to the function at the time of invocation.
-The input parameters are defined in the function defenition.
+Functions can define parameters which can be passed to the function at the time of invocation.
+The input parameters are defined in the function definition.
 The number of parameters passed into the function at invocation should exactly match the number of parameters defined for this function.
-Input parametrs are optional and the defined parameters can be used within the Output properties to return a value.
+Defining input parameters are optional and the defined parameters can be used within the Output properties to return a value.
 For more information, see the [output properties](Functions.md#output-properties).

 Input parameters section has 3 parts